oberoncompiler/foc/README.md

 ```

 2. Inside BBCP, go to the `BlackBox` subdirectory and type the following
-command to switch to the` dev18` branch (this step may look different in
+command to switch to the` dev18` branch:
-future versions of BBCP):
 ```
 git checkout dev18
 ```